mattermost/mattermost-test-management/data/test-cases/mobile-v2/drafts/4-Delete-drafts copy.md

 Test Set-up:

-1. Have some drafts already created.
+1. Have some drafts already created on mobile.

 ### Scenario 1: Able to delete drafts on mobile app.

-Steps:

 1. Log into user's account on a Mobile device.
 2. Go to drafts page.